AdaptivElite/dynamic/README.md

 This only has to be on the root of an objects inheritance chain.

 ### Notes
-* To replace require make sure to run `require( "dynamicjs" ).makeGlobal();` once.
+* To use dynamic without a require statement each time make sure to run `require( "dynamicjs" ).globalSyntax();` once.
-* ES6 is required to run.
 * This is for backend only and will not work in browsers.
+For browsers use a HMR.
+* Minimum nodejs version 10.x

 ### Road Map
 * Delete trap needs to be implemented.
-* Memory management; as at the moment memory use of the system is poor at best.
+* Memory management; as at the moment memory use of the system is poor at best and only sutied for a development a test environment.